-Day 4: Wismar.
-The rest of the tour is in territory which until 1989 lay behind the Iron Curtain.
+the tour is in territory which until 1989 lay behind the Iron Curtain.
 The port city of Wismar has two massive late Gothic churches (Nikolaikirche, Georgenkirche), a medieval hospital and well-preserved cityscape of medieval and early modern merchants' houses.
-One of these, the Schabbellhaus, now houses the city history museum.
-Both the building and the collection bring alive not only Wismar's Hanseatic past but also the period during which the city became part of Sweden's territories within the Holy Roman Empire from 1648 to 1803.
-Overnight Wismar.
+One of these, the Schabbellhaus, now houses the city history museum: Both the building and the collection bring alive not only Wismar's hanseatic past but also the period during which the city became part of Sweden's territories within the Holy Roman Empire from 1648 to 1803.
+Continuing eastwards, visit Bad Doberan Abbey, perhaps the crowning achievement of ecclesiastical Gothic architecture in the Baltic.
+Overnight Rostock.

-Day 5: Bad Doberan, Rostock, Stralsund.
-Drive to Bad Doberan Abbey, a superb example of ecclesiastical Gothic art and architecture in the Baltic and mausoleum of the princes and dukes of Mecklenburg from the 13th to the 17th centuries.
-Continue to Rostock.
-On the banks of the Warnow River, Rostock joined the Hanseatic League in 1253, and in the next century took over the fishing village of Warnemüde 12km away on the Baltic coast, becoming the largest city in the Duchy of Mecklenburg.
+Day 5: Rostock, Stralsund.
+On the banks of the Warnow River, Rostock joined the Hanseatic League in 1253, and in the next century took over the fishing village of Warnemünde 12km away on the Baltic coast, becoming the largest city in the Duchy of Mecklenburg.
 The Church of St Mary was modelled on Lübeck's church of the same name, the town hall is medieval and Baroque.
-Rostock's GDR architecture provides an interesting example of the ideological appropriation of the Hanseatic past by East Germany's communist regime.
+Rostock's GDR architecture provides an interesting example for the ideological appropriate of the Hanseatic past by East Germany's communist regime.
 Continue to Stralsund for the first of three nights.

 Day 6: Stralsund.
 Stralsund commands the Baltic Straits to the Island of Rügen, and was second only to Lübeck during its 14th-century golden age.
 Unspoiled and undamaged, the legacy is a UNESCO-listed gabled streetscape where Gothic showpieces are interspersed with Baroque monuments from two centuries of Swedish rule.
 The Alter Markt is a unique medieval panorama combining the church of St Nicholas with the spectacular town hall.
 The afternoon is free.
 You may wish to visit the island of Rügen, renowned for its chalk cliffs, silver sands and beautiful, deciduous woodland.
-Overnight Stralsund.

 Day 7: Stralsund, Greifswald.
-Visit to the restored shopkeeper's house dating back to the 14th century, preserving traces of its inhabitants right to the 20th century and one of the oldest surviving elevator wheels in the attic.
+Visit to the restored shopkeeper's house dating back to the 14th century, preserving traces of its inhabitants right to the 20th century and one of oldest surviving elevator wheels in the attic.
 Drive to Greifswald, seat of a university founded in 1456.
 The city boasts impressive gabled merchants' houses and two large churches.
-St Nicholas' is an intriguing Romantic re-interpretation of a medieval brick Gothic building dating to the time of the city's most famous native, the painter Caspar David Friedrich.
-Examples of his work are on display in the Pomeranian State Museum, as is the spectacular Croy Tapestry (1554), a monument of the Pomeranian dukes' involvement in Reformation politics and piety.
-A visit to the abbey ruins of Eldena, immortalised in a number of Friedrich's paintings, concludes the
+St Nicholas' is an intriguing Romantic re-interpretation of a medieval brick Gothic building dating to the time of the city's most famous native, the painter Caspar David

+Friedrich.
+Examples of his work are on display in the Pomeranian State Museum, as is the spectacular Croy Tapestry (1554), a monument of the dukes' involvement in Reformation politics and piety.
+A visit to the abbey ruins of Eldena, immortalised in a number of Friedrich's paintings, concludes the day.

 Day 8: Chorin.
 Drive south to Chorin in Brandenburg.
-The former Cisterican abbey was founded in 1258, secularised in 1542, and allowed to decay until the 19th century, when the ruins were restored and the building partly rebuilt under the direction of Karl Friedrich Schinkel.
+The former Cistercian abbey was founded 1258 and secularised in 1542 and allowed to decay until the 19th century, when the ruins were restored and the building partly rebuilt under the direction of Karl Friedrich Schinkel.
 It is now an archetypal example of the Brick Gothic style.
-Break for lunch here before continuing to Berlin Brandenburg airport.
-Arrive London Heathrow in the late afternoon.
+Break for lunch here before continuing to Berlin Airport.
+Arrive London Heathrow in the afternoon.